 Tritium includes the renewal period as part of the lease term for leases of property, plant and machinery with shorter noncancelable periods (e.g., three to five years).
 Tritium typically exercises its option to renew for these leases because there would be a significant negative effect on production if a replacement asset was not readily available.
 The renewal periods for leases of plant and machinery with longer noncancellable periods (e.g., 10 to 15 years) are not included as part of the lease term, as such renewal options are not reasonably certain to be exercised.
-In addition, the renewal options for leases of motor vehicles are not included as part of the lease term because motor vehicles are typically not leased for more than five years and therefore renewal options are not exercised.
+In addition, the renewal options for leases of motor vehicles are not exercised.
+In addition, the renewal options for renewal options are not reasonably certain not be exercised.
 Furthermore, the periods covered by termination options are included as part of the lease term only when they are reasonably certain not to be exercised.